fatiando/pooch/.github/ISSUE_TEMPLATE.md

 * Operating system:
 * Python installation (Anaconda, system, ETS):
+* Version of Python:
-* Version installed:
+* Version of this package:
 * If using conda, paste the output of `conda list` below:

 ```
-Output of conda list
+# Output of conda list
 ```

-*If this is a **question or feature request**, delete the above lines and instead:*

-* Describe the feature you desire in as much detail as possible:

-* Are you willing to try to implement and maintain this feature?
-  We'll help you through the process.